Government of Hong Kong: Office of the Chief Executive

-Chief Secretary for Administration’s Office
+Chief Secretary for Administration's Office

 The Human Resources Planning and Poverty Co-ordination Office, Administration Wing and Legal Aid Department are under the Chief Secretary for Administration's Office.

 Financial Secretary's Office

 The Office of the Government Economist and the Hong Kong Monetary Authority are under the Financial Secretary's Office.

 Department of Justice

 The Department of Justice is led by the Secretary for Justice (Hong Kong) (Legal Department and Attorney General before the transfer of sovereignty).
 The Secretary for Justice (SJ) is responsible for all prosecutions in Hong Kong, drafting all government legislation, and advising other policy bureaux and departments of the government on a vast array of legal issues.

-The department consists of the Prosecutions Division, the Civil Division, the Legal Policy Division, the Law Drafting Division, the International Law Division and the Administration and Development Division.
+The department consists of the Prosecutions Division, the Civil Division, the Constitutional and Policy Affairs Division, the Law Drafting Division, the International Law Division, the National Security Prosecutions Division and the Administration and Development Division.

 Policy Bureaux

 The current fifteen policy bureaux is a result of the 2022 government reorganisation, which added, expanded, and re-titled several bureaux.
 Currently, nine bureaux reports to the Chief Secretary for Administration, and the other six reports to the Financial Secretary.
 The Chief Secretary for Administration is customarily considered to be the leader of the bureaux.